 CKM teachers and staff who are CKM PTSA members are eligible to apply.
 (Not a member?
 Become a PTSA member now.)

 How to Apply

 Apply using the Online CKM Mini-Grant form.
-The deadline to submit your mini-grant application is Friday, September 26, 2020..
-Grants will be announced at the October 26 PTSA meeting.
+The deadline to submit your mini-grant application for spring is To Be Announced.

 2019-2020 Award Winners